 Rick had forgotten so many subtle joys as he slowly lost his hearing.
-However, when it was restored, he began to remember them and appreciate them even more.
+However, when hearing aids restored it, he began to remember them and appreciate them even more.

 He didn’t realize that he had missed listening to his wife breathing softly at his side.
-He had forgotten entirely this pleasant and reassuring sound.
+He had forgotten this pleasant and reassuring sound entirely.
 He can now hear the subtleties in his son’s voice as they share a moment or the sound of someone playfully whispering.

 He loves to listen to the wind and the chimes on the porch.

 When just 3-years-old, little Luiz was fitted with a cochlear implant.
-It opened up the world for him after years in silence.
+It opened up the world for him after years of silence.

 He had missed so much of his early communication development due to hearing impairment.
 The next several years were spent trying to catch up academically.